About Stephen Rodgers

-One therapy practice that I am particularly passionate about is EMDR.
+One therapy practice that I am particularly passionate about is EMDR therapy.
 My clients have effectively and efficiently resolved past trauma through EMDR, which has enabled them to go to live happier and more fulfilled lives.
 EMDR is also a powerful therapy that can reduce anxiety and depression, treat erectile dysfunction and improve athletic performance.
-I am a certified EMDR therapist, which means I have completed advanced EMDR training, and I am the only EMDR therapist in Denver for men specifically.
+I am a certified EMDR therapist, which means I have completed advanced EMDR training, and I am the only therapist in Denver that specializes in EMDR therapy for men.
 In addition, I am an EMDRIA Approved Consultant where I work with other therapists worldwide on using this therapy.

 I believe I interact with my clients the way I would want to be interacted with, not like a typical therapist.

 I am a therapist in Denver for men who focuses on helping men resolve what is holding them back, so they can live a healthy life.
 The modern American man is in a difficult spot these days.
 He is expected to publicly display a persona of masculinity, often expressed through aggression, power, and control of himself and his surroundings.
 Signs of vulnerability are perceived as not acceptable, often leaving men trapped to face their problems quietly and alone.
 Privately, men are often asked by their family and partners to display conflicting characteristics, which includes vulnerability and articulation of emotion in order to engage in intimate and meaningful relationships.
 The conflict between public and private expectations can be incredibly challenging, particularly in today’s society where a man’s role is constantly changing.
 It is confusing and disorienting time to be a man!